University of Queensland

 Exchange students pay their tuition and academic fees to the University of Calgary.
 Other expenses are paid directly to the service provider.

 It is recommended that students budget around AUS$9000 per semester ($2000/month) to pay for accommodation and living expenses.
-Cost of living estimates can be found online.
+Cost of living estimates and other information about budget planning can be found online.

 Here's an example of typical monthly costs at UQ: